Providing comprehensive advice, treatment and care

 She specialises in all aspects of family medicine, including child health, adolescent health, men’s health, women’s health and psychiatry.
 Using all her specialist experience she also thinks it is important to look at patients as a whole, looking for the root cause of their symptoms discussing their lifestyle and nutrition as part of her assessment where appropriate.
 She has excellent relationships with World Class Specialists across all fields of medicine and surgery, and can contact them urgently when required.

-Dr Villait is Lead Ambassador for the Young Doctors committee for the Independent Doctor’s Federation, she is a recommended GP for LexiHealth (a Quintessentially associated health concierge service).
+Dr Villait is the Deputy Chair (Primary Care) for the BMA Private Practice Committee, she is an active member for the Independent Doctor’s Federation and a recommended GP for LexiHealth (a Quintessentially associated health concierge service).

 Dr Clare Thompson

 MBBS BSc MRCGP DRCOG DCH LMCC

 Dr Clare Thompson is a private General Practitioner practicing in Kensington and Chelsea for the past 6 years.
 She qualified from Imperial College School of Medicine in 2005 and attained her MRCGP in 2012.
 Additionally, she holds the Canadian medical board exams having spent time in North America.
 Dr Thompson is a member of the Independent Doctors Federation and The Chelsea Clinical Society.

 She specialises in family medicine including paediatrics, men’s and women’s health and has a focus on sports and fitness.
 In particular, she is interested in preparing patients for sporting events and helping them achieve or maintain their fitness goals.
 Dr Thompson recently won a 250km ultramarathon race across the Gobi Desert in Mongolia and has also medalled in races across the Atacama and Sahara.
 She has been featured in British Vogue speaking about extreme sports.